When Preparation Is Not the Problem

 What to Expect

 The engagement begins with a Strategy Call where Dr. Ceruto evaluates the specific investor communication challenges, performance patterns, and high-stakes contexts you navigate.
-This is a diagnostic conversation — designed to identify whether neural architecture is the actual constraint and which circuits are most relevant.
+This is a strategy conversation — designed to identify whether neural architecture is the actual constraint and which circuits are most relevant.

 Progress is tracked against concrete performance markers: audience response quality, post-meeting feedback patterns, capital raise outcomes, and the professional’s own experience of composure and conviction under pressure.